diogosmendonca/customer-crud-backend/README.md

 # Customer CRUD Backend

-This project is an example of CRUD application of Customers and Locations developed in Laravel 8 and React.
+This project is an example of CRUD application of Customers and Locations developed in Laravel 8 and React 17.

 The compiled files of front-end are already available in public folder.
 If you want to generate those compiled files by yourself, please refer to the  [front-end part of the project](https://github.com/diogosmendonca/customer-crud-frontend).